 Each treatment is composed of two sessions.
 Each session has 9 bidders participating in 9 rounds.
 In all sessions, subjects are told that they will get a participation payment of RMB 30 yuan.
 In both the hypothetical and the promise treatments, subjects are clearly told that they will get a fixed payment of RMB 30 yuan.
 In the monetary incentive treatment, subjects are told that their payments depend on their decisions.
 All payments will be made after the experiment.
 Before the actual auction phase, a nonnumerical example is developed covering all the instructions.
 However, subjects are not told that bidding one's resale value is the dominant strategy.
 Subjects are also asked to complete a short questionnaire about the important features of the game before the experiment starts.
 Subjects' sociodemographic data are collected after the auction.
 Overall, 72 subjects participated in the experiment.
 44 are male and 28 are female.
 Subjects have different majors and include both undergraduate and graduate students.
 The experiment lasts around an hour and a half, and the take-home earnings are 30 yuan in the baseline and promise treatments and 48.1 yuan in the real monetary incentive treatment.
-The high experimental earnings encourage subjects to take the experiment seriously, especially in the monetary incentives treatments3.
+In Xi'an, a student is paid 8 RMB /hour on campus on average.
+The high experimental earnings encourage subjects to take the experiment seriously, especially in the monetary incentives treatments.2

 The promise script.
 Figure 1 shows the promise script.
 The promise treatment is identical to the baseline treatment except for the promise script.
-In the promise treatment, each subject is asked to freely make a promise before entering the lab.
+In the promise treatment, each subject is asked to freely read aloud the promise script and sign it before entering the lab.
 Subjects are not informed about the nature of the experiment.

-3Fischbacher et al. [2001] argue a high stake level can make subjects take experiments more seriously.
-Studies such as Slonim and Roth [1998] find that stakes matter in ultimatum games.
+$^{^2}$ Fischbacher et al. (2001) argue a high stake level can make subjects take experiments more seriously.
+Studies such as Slonim and Roth (1998) find that stakes matter in ultimatum games.